thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="appearance-comparison" showListImageTitles="true" %}

-#### Advanced widget settings
+#### Custom legend settings

-Advanced widget settings are specific to widget implementation.
-Those settings allow you to fine tune the widget.
-For example, “Timeseries - Flot” widget allows you to configure line style, width, enable comparison with the previous time interval and use entity attributes in the legend.
+Custom Legend Settings are for cases when you need to display data that cannot be displayed in the chart such as attributes or display specific time series only in the Chart legend.

-Learn more about specific advanced settings in the corresponding widget documentation:
+For the example let’s use active/inactive attributes that can not be displayed on a Chart, only in a Table widget.

-Coming soon...
+{% include images-gallery.html imageCollection="appearance-custom-legend-settings" showListImageTitles="true" %}

 ### Widget card

-#### Widget title
+#### Widget title settings

 You can input custom widget title, tooltip and title style.
 You may also add an icon to the title and control icon color and size.
 See configuration and the corresponding result below.